 - Don't help your students always!
 Being available every second can make your students dependent.
 Let them try.
 Assist only if necessary.

 Scaffolding in education is simply a method that teachers can use to teach.
-However, if done correctly, there are numerous ways to implement the strategy.
+If practiced correctly, there are numerous ways to implement the strategy.
 Scaffolding can provide an interactive and attractive learning environment for students of all ages and skills.